Risk-Sensitive Model Predictive Control: Battery control example

-achieved for risk neutral MPC ($\gamma = 0$) and risk-averse MPC ($\gamma = 2$ and $\gamma = 5$).
-Risk-averse MPC reduces the probability of achieving a very high cost.
+\paragraph{Cost distribution\pp} In figure~\ref{f-battery-histograms}, we show the distribution of costs $C_\pi(w)$ achieved for risk-neutral MPC ($\gamma = 0$) and RS-MPC ($\gamma = 2$ and $\gamma = 5$).
+We observe that RS-MPC reduces the probability of achieving a very high cost.

-We also show the risk-adjusted cost $J = R_\gamma(C)$, obtained in closed loop, for all three values of $\gamma$.
-As expected, risk-averse MPC reduces $J$ when $\gamma$ is high, \ie, when the `true' cost is risk averse.
-When the true cost function is risk-neutral, \ie, when $J$ is evaluated using $\gamma = 0$ (shown by vertical blue lines in figure~\ref{f-battery-histograms}), we observe a suprising result: the performance of risk-averse MPC is comparable to risk-neutral MPC.
-We suspect the cautious planning of risk-averse MPC helps avoid being caught mid-day with little battery charge, and therefore having to purchase grid power when it is most expensive.
-(This phenomenon does not hold for all examples; for example, for the LQR problem, risk-neutral MPC is in fact optimal, and risk-averse policies are suboptimal in general when the true cost is risk neutral.)
+We also show the risk-adjusted cost $J_\pi = R_\gamma(C_\pi(w))$, obtained in closed loop, for all three values of $\gamma$.
+RS-MPC reduces $J$ when $\gamma$ is high, \ie, when the `true' cost is risk averse.
+When the true cost is risk-neutral, \ie, when $J$ is evaluated using $\gamma = 0$ (shown by vertical blue lines in figure~\ref{f-battery-histograms}), we observe a surprising result: the performance of RS-MPC is comparable to risk-neutral MPC.
+We suspect the cautious planning of RS-MPC helps avoid being caught mid-day with little battery charge, and therefore having to purchase grid power when it is most expensive.
+(This phenomenon does not hold for all examples; for example, for the LQR problem, risk-neutral MPC is in fact optimal, and risk-averse policies are typically suboptimal when the true cost is risk neutral.)